 What type of cooking experience are you looking to have inside your Airstream?
-In all of the Bambi floor plans, there are 2 LP (liquid propane) burner cooktops which will accomodate just about any type of meal you want to prepare.
+In all of the Bambi floor plans, there are 2 LP (liquid propane) burner cooktops which will accommodate just about any type of meal you want to prepare.
 If you're looking to take it to the next level, Caravel features a chef-inspired 3 burner cooktop in the 20FB and 22FB foot floor plans.
 As with the Bambi, the Caravel 16RB and 19CB both have a 2 burner cooktop.*

-Difference #22: Stereos and TV's
+#23 — Stereos and TV's

-Difference #24: Interior Décor Options
+#25 — Interior Décor Options